Open Bible Data Home About News OET Key

 Parallel ISA 8:15

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Isa 8:15 ©

-OET-LVAnd_stumble in/on/at/with_them many_[people] and_fall and_broken and_snared and_captured.
+OET-LVAnd_stumble in/on/at/with_them many_people and_fall and_broken and_snared and_captured.

 UHBוְכָ֥שְׁלוּ בָ֖ם רַבִּ֑ים וְנָפְל֣וּ וְנִשְׁבָּ֔רוּ וְנוֹקְשׁ֖וּ וְנִלְכָּֽדוּ׃ס

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And many will stumble over them
+ULTAnd many will stumble over them

 ⇔ and fall and be broken and be ensnared and captured.

-UST Many people will stumble and fall down
+USTMany people will stumble and fall down

 ⇔ and never get up again.